nclarknz/ElegooRobotCar/README.md

 Install the requirements in Python scripts folder by running pip install -r requirements.txt in the folder

-The library is in teh lib folder.
-This allows you to control with the tank or teh car (Need to setup the type when you init the library)
+The library is in the lib folder.
+This allows you to control with the tank or the car (Need to setup the type when you init the library)

 Init like this